a0981906660/TW_Housing_SVAR/README.md

-# TW_Housing_SVAR

-* The replication code for Monetary Policy, Expectation and House Price
+# Monetary Policy, Expectation and House Price

-* Data and codes can be found in the repository: https://github.com/a0981906660/TW_Housing_SVAR
+* The script serves as the code of my Master's Thesis at NTU Econ.